Soil test: Geographic distribution of samples for precision agriculture

 In precision agriculture, soil samples may be geolocated using GPS technology in order to estimate the geospatial distribution of nutrients in the sampled area.
 The geolocated samples are collected using a distribution and resolution that allows for the estimation of the geospatial variability of the soil area where the crop will be grown.
 Many different distributions and resolutions are used, depending upon many factors including the goals of the geospatial nutrient analysis and cost of sample collection and analysis.

 For example, in the United States corn and soybean growing regions a grid distribution with a resolution of 2.5 acres per grid (one sample for each 2.5 acre grid) is offered by many precision agriculture soil test service providers.
 This is generally referred to as grid soil testing.

 Storage, handling, and moving

 Soil chemistry changes over time, as biological and which chemical processes break down or combine compounds over time.
 These processes change once the soil is removed from its natural ecosystem (flora and fauna that penetrate the sampled area) and environment (temperature, moisture, and solar light/radiation cycles).
 As a result, the chemical composition analysis accuracy can be improved if the soil is analyzed soon after its extraction — usually within a relative time period of 24 hours.
 The chemical changes in the soil can be slowed during storage and transportation by freezing it.
 Air drying can also preserve the soil sample for many months.

-Soil testing
+Lab testing

 Soil testing is often performed by commercial labs that offer a variety of tests, targeting groups of compounds and minerals.
-The advantages associated with local lab is that they are familiar with the chemistry of the soil in the area where the sample was taken.
-This enables technicians to recommend the tests that are most likely to reveal useful information.

 Laboratory tests often check for plant nutrients in three categories: